ecchochan/eSQuAD/README.md

 **Loss**
- 1. softmax over span start and end
+ 1. softmax over span start and end (choice or yes/no = span answer)
  2. answerable 1 or 0